-By a landslide, sport is the largest sponsorship spending category and a safe haven for live content in an increasingly competitive environment where limitless entertainment options are vying for a share of audiences’ attention.
+By a landslide, sports is the largest sponsorship spending category.
+It's a safe haven for live content in an increasingly competitive environment where limitless entertainment options are vying for a share of audiences’ attention.
 Of the top 100 TV shows watched in the U.S. in 2019, 89 were live sports broadcasts.

 Getting kids to play and watch traditional sports is key to the long-term survival of this sphere.
 While renewing one's audience has always been on the leagues radar, it is of crucial importance now as the median age of traditional sports audiences keeps rising.

 While sports audiences may have dropped, their value has increased, and sports remains one of the few platforms able to reach a mass audience in a fragmented entertainment market.

 NASCAR, which many sports columnists had slated for imminent extinction, lost more than a third of its viewers, yet saw a 46% increase in TV revenue.
 The series also had a 58% hike in traffic on its digital platform, and the number of players on its Fantasy Live platform grew by 135%.
 NASCAR reaches five times as many millennials per event as MLS and only trails the NFL for that age group, making announcements of its impending demise premature.